 The Kangoo Z.E. was launched in 2011 and has gone on to become one of the best-selling electric commercial vehicles on sale.
-It uses similar technology to the Renault ZOE supermini, so the current van gets a 33kWh lithium-ion battery pack and a 44kW electric motor that makes 60bhp.
+It uses similar technology to the Renault ZOE supermini, so the current van gets a 33kWh lithium-ion battery pack and an electric motor that makes 60bhp.
 The 33kWh battery has a larger capacity than the original battery pack, although it takes up the same amount of space under the load floor as the older battery, and doesn’t compromise load volume in the back.

 As already mentioned, the Kangoo Z.E. has an advantage over its rivals courtesy of the broader number of variants Renault offers.
-The Kangoo Z.E. shares its bodyshell and non-electric drive components with the Kangoo dCi diesel van, so it can be offered in the same sizes.
+The Kangoo Z.E. shares its bodyshell and non-electric drive components with the Kangoo diesel van, so it can be offered in the same sizes.
 As a result, there’s a standard van, the Kangoo Maxi Z.E. extended-wheelbase variant, the Maxi Crew version with a three-person rear bench, and the Maxi Crew Cab, which also offers a multi-positional bulkhead, so you can carry passengers or more cargo.
 All Kangoo Z.E.s come in Business trim, which is modestly equipped, but you can upgrade the van with interior pre-heating and cooling to help maintain its driving range.

 On the road, the Kangoo Z.E. delivers a typical electric driving experience.
 The modest power output means that while the van jumps off the line eagerly, it quickly runs out of steam.
 The Kangoo running gear is also pretty dated, with the platform able to trace its roots back more than a decade.
 That means the driving experience isn’t much fun, while the extra weight of the batteries makes it feel ponderous and slow to change direction, especially in Maxi guise.
 There’s plenty of load space, though, and the Z.E.’s total payload volume isn’t far behind the diesel Kangoo’s.